springscent-20/springscent-20/README.md

 print(get_random_quote())
 ```

-    ## The price of greatness is responsibility. - Winston Churchill
+    ## Along with success comes a reputation for wisdom. - Euripides